ABOUT THE PROJECT

 The Flamingo Skin was one of the biggest projects I've worked inside the XWiki community.
 For the Flamingo Skin, I've worn two hats: interaction designer and front-end team lead.
 The Flamingo Skin was developed in three phases: design, technical investigation and technical implementation.

 Over the years, XWiki transformed from being just a wiki, to being a collaborative platform, centered around application usage.

 I've been in charge of Flamingo's design phase, making design proposals for the majority of XWiki applications, deciding which one will be installed by default and defining an uniform style for them.
 The design made sure the selected applications followed the agreed standard and that they were responsive.

 From a technical perspective, this meant the creation of a responsive HTML5 XWiki skin.
-We integrated the Bootstrap framework and the LESS language inside XWiki Platform.
+We integrated the Bootstrap framework and the LESS CSS preprocessor inside XWiki Platform.
 We also created the Icon Themes and the Flamingo Themes concepts, allowing the usage of Font Awesome and the Bootswatch themes.